 First the Analysis, Then the Cross Check

 For these reasons, a thorough quality check is always tied to a process analysis.
 Where can rule violations or bottlenecks occur in production?
 Is data consistent?
 What document-generating systems are subject to frequent updates?
 Do these modifications affect document creation at all?
 The answers ultimately determine what type of check is needed at what point during document processing.
-Processors and specialist users must be included in that analysis so the entire document cycle can be examined for possible weak points.
+Processors and specialist users must be included in that analysis so the entire CCM document cycle can be examined for possible vulnerability points.